About the Public Service Freedom to Negotiate Act

 - Women represented by public service unions are paid 13% more - $6,000 more, on average, annually – than women in the public sector who are not represented by unions.

 Learn more about the differences unions make for working people.
-Use our fact sheet, letters of support from labor, women’s and civil rights groups to talk to your neighbors and representatives.
+Use our fact sheet, and letters of support from labor, women’s and civil rights groups to talk to your neighbors and representatives.
 Or, you can write a letter to the editor on why Congress needs to pass the Public Service Freedom to Negotiate Act.